 Today, as many American families struggle to meet daily obligations in the worst economy since the Depression, the last thing they need is to be surprised by high-cost credit to which they never expressly consented.
-H.R.
-3904 would benefit consumers by requiring financial institutions to get consumers' affirmative and informed consent to select fee-based overdraft programs; defining overdraft fees as a finance charge covered by Truth in Lending; capping fees based on Federal Reserve rules using reasonable and proportional costs to cover an overdraft; and limiting
+S. 1799 would benefit consumers by requiring financial institutions to get consumers' affirmative and informed consent to select fee-based overdraft programs for debit card purchases and ATM withdrawals; defining overdraft fees as a finance charge covered by Truth in Lending; capping fees based on Federal Reserve rules using reasonable and proportional costs to cover an overdraft; and limiting overdraft fees to one per month up to six per year.
+Overdraft loans are not a "convenience," but are dangerous high-cost loans that must be reined in, even for people who agree to use them.
+We urge this Committee to reverse the drain on vulnerable consumers' bank accounts and the current trend toward even greater overdraft abuses by supporting S. 1799.